Protobuf to

 }Idiomatic C#.
 Not a generated-sources folder.

 Below: types emitted from a small payments .proto with a oneof, an optional, and an enum.
-Every message is a record with init properties; required is used for non-optional strings; System.Text.Json attributes preserve the proto field names on the wire.
+Every message is a record with init properties; required covers every non-optional field; System.Text.Json attributes pin the JSON property names so the wire shape stays stable as the C# names evolve.

 using System.Text.Json.Serialization;